BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 Some benefits of the app:
 1. Visualize possible outcomes probabilistically.
 2. Not have to determine sample size ahead of time, nor wait for a test to be "statistically significant"
-3. Allow inputs of prior knowledge of the control/test distribution, which will adjust evidence needed to overturn control
+3. Allow inputs of prior knowledge of the control/test distribution, which will adjust evidence needed to overturn control (not applicable to p-value calculation by design)

-One limitation of the ggplotly package in R (interactive plot) is that it does not have the capability to visualize a secondary axis.
+One limitation of the R ggplotly package (interactive plot) is that it does not have the capability to visualize a secondary axis.
 A user can hover over the line values to see the Cumulative Probability.

 ### License